Compute

 Figure 1 Selecting metrics from all metrics

 After selecting a target metric, you can set condition attributes to filter information.
-For example, different RDS DB instances have the CPU usage metric.
-You need to view the CPU usage metric of a specified RDS DB instance type.
-The following shows the procedure:
+For example, RDS DB instances have the CPU usage metric.
+To check the CPU usage of a specified RDS DB instance type, do as follows:

 In the Metric text box, select the CPU usage metric of the corresponding RDS DB instance.
 In the Conditions area, set the dimension name to RDS for MySQL or RDS for PostgreSQL and select the corresponding dimension value.
 The CPU usage metric of the specified RDS DB instance type will be displayed.